 Cult of Rattawy

-In later times the god Khonsu was replaced by Harpocrates, the child-form of Horus, but somehow Rattawy and Montu were his parents, where you would expect Isis and Horus.
+In later times the god Khonsu was replaced by Harpocrates, the child-form of Horus, but somehow Rattawy and Montu were his parents, instead of Isis and Osiris.
 It may be that one divine child was replaced by another, more popular one.

-Rattawy (can also be written Raet-Tawy) usually was shown as a human woman, with a Hathor-like crown made of cow horns with the sun resting between, and a serpent underneath it.
+Egpytian art showed Rattawy (can also be written Raet-Tawy) as a human woman, wearing a Hathor-like crown of a sun resting between two cow horns, with the protective serpent at its base.
 Four statues of her from the Roman period have been found, hidden underneath the floor of Montu’s temple at Medamud.
 The four show Rattawy as the goddess of Medamud, Tod, Armant and Thebes, each with a Hathor-crown, now broken off.

 She also was occasionally shown with a vulture-crest, which was the emblem of Upper Egypt, after its protector-goddess.

 Rattawy could also be shown with a cow head, linking her to Hathor, or a falcon-head, like her husband’s.
-(The image here shows him with a bull’s head, because this was found in the same place as the statue of Rattawy, and Montu was associated as war-god with charging bulls.)
+(The image here shows him with a bull’s head, because Montu was associated as war-god with charging bulls.)
 Bulls were strongly associated with Montu’s cult, especially the Buchis Bull which was a cult animal.
 Both bull and falcon were considered warlike animals, as the cult of the older form of Horus, the falcon/hawk-headed god shows.

 The temple to Montu and Rattawy was a large, long-standing structure, with its own sacred grove.
 It had a processional way and giant statues of cobras, which certainly made it distinct.
 (The cobra-goddess was another protector of the sun, which is why Ra, Rattawy and Hathor all wear her on their headdresses.)